ylieder/jigsaw-solver/README.md

     python main.py
     ```

+## Setup repo for contribution

+1. Install pre-commit hooks. pre-commit is already installed with the requirements into the virtual env.
+    ```bash
+    pre-commit install
+    ```

 ## Finding a set of edge matching candidates

 Before computing the actual puzzle solution using the Constraint Program (CP) defined in the next section we have to find a set of candidates of matching tile edges.
 Two tile edges should be considered as a matching candidate, if a specified similarity metric between these tile edges is fulfilled.
 It should be ensured that all matching edges of the final solution are in the set of candidates, because the final solution is a subset of these candidates.
 Thus, it may make sense to use a looser notion of similarity and starting with a bigger set of matching candidates.